 Determine the type of paint and colour.
 Calculate the required amount of paint using the Epifanes app.
 Note that the paint calculations are mentioned for one coat only!

-On the bottom of each can you can find a 6-digit batch code.
+On the bottom of each can you can find a 6-digit batch number.
 Try to use the same batch for painting a specific surface.
 If this is not possible, mix both batches together.
-This will avoid small potential colour differences.
+This to avoid small potential colour differences.

-Also ensure to have enough and the correct Epifanes thinners and cleaners.
-Do not forget necessary tools for the job, i.e. brushes, rollers, masking tape, good quality abrasive paper, etc. and remember your personal safety (protecting gloves and clothes, mouth cap, safety goggles).
-Saving money on material will increase the possibility of failure.
+Also ensure to have enough and the correct Epifanes thinners and cleaners at hand.
+Do not forget necessary tools for the job, i.e. brushes, rollers, masking tape, good quality abrasive paper, etc. and mind your personal safety (protective gloves and clothes, mouth cap, safety goggles).
+Saving money on material will increase the chance of failure.

 Step 5: Surface preparation

 A thorough surface preparation is time consuming.
-In case of bare steel, start degreasing with Epifanes Cleaning Solvent.
+In case of bare steel, start degreasing with Epifanes Cleaning Solvent or Acetone

 Continue by sanding the steel surface with grit 60.
 After sanding, degrease once more with Epifanes Cleaning Solvent.

 Old paint layers can be degreased with Epifanes Spraythinner for P&V. This is the spraythinner for single pack paints.
 Do not use aggressive two-component thinners or acetone for cleaning old paint layers.
-Again, change (paper) towels regularly.
-Sand the old coats thorough with grit 220-240.
+They can affect the paint system.
+Change (paper) towels regularly.
+Sand the old coats thoroughly with grit 220-240.

 Step 6: Application of the primer (Go directly to step 7 if you don’t need to apply a primer)

 Epifanes has multiple primers available.
 The most common one-component primer is Epifanes Multi Marine Primer.
-This fast-drying primer provides excellent rust prevention above the waterline.
+This fast-drying universal primer provides excellent rust prevention inside and outside above the waterline.

 Epifanes Epoxy Primer and the Epifanes Epoxy HB Coat are epoxy based primers.
 These two-component primers are very tough and give the best long-term protection.

 For deep penetration into the steel surface, it is important to thin the first coat by 25%.
 Apply at least 3 primer coats for sufficient rust protection.
-After curing, it is important to sand each primer coat thoroughly with grit 180 before applying a topcoats.
-Sanding will create proper adhesion between primer coats and topcoat.
+After curing, it is important to sand each primer coat thoroughly with grit 180 before applying a topcoat.
+Sanding will create good intercoat adhesion between primer coats and topcoat.
 A lack of sanding will lead to bad adhesion and might even destroy final coats.